-My good wishes for your success.
+Best wishes for your success.

-ELISABETH CONRAD, Dean of Women.
+Sincerely, ELISABETH CONRAD.

-A PERSONAL MESSAGE FROM THE DEAN OF MEN
+PERSONAL MESSAGE FROM THE DEAN OF MEN

-On entering an institution of higher learning one meets various perplexities.
-The office of the Dean of Men is open all day, and the chief function of this office is to assist students in adjusting themselves to college life.
-You are welcome to come in at any time.
+Upon entering an institution of higher learning, one meets various perplexities.
+We believe that the chief function of the office of the Dean of Men is to help students adjust themselves to college life.
+It is impossible for me to visit all of you; therefore, I hope that you will feel welcome to come into the office at any time.